PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

 (III) Machine learning algorithm conferences such as NeurIPS, ICML, CVPR, AAAI, ECCV, IJCAI, AAAI.
 (IV) Journal publications including TCAD, Advanced Intelligent Systems, TCASI, TECS, TPAMI.

-Among these, there are **17 first/co-first** author publications (top conferences/journals).
++ Among these, there are **17 first/co-first** author publications (top conferences/journals).
-I also received an **EECS Rising Star Award** in the EECS Rising Stars 2023.
++ I also received an **EECS Rising Star Award** in the EECS Rising Stars 2023.

 For more details, please see my [CV](https://drive.google.com/file/d/1wt5-rDC7ZY0U_868kTO7ciaJu2JbS4fU/view?usp=sharing).

 News
 ------
++ November 2023, I gave a talk on "Efficient AI on the Next-Generation Computing" in the **Symposium on Frontiers in Innovative Technology** held by the University of Michigan and Shanghai Jiao Tong University.
 + November 2023, one **design automation tool** for Superconducting circuits, AQFP, gets accepted at **DATE 2023**.
 + September 2023, **two** papers get accepted at **Neurips 2023**.
 + To be honored, I was selected as a **Rising Star** in EECS 2023.